 Advertisements

-Sixth Sense
+Drug-Induced Psychosis: Sixth Sense

 I should also stress that at this point in my life, whenever I had any kind of anxiety attack, I was also having a psychotic episode, which would mean I hallucinate.
-My hallucinations weren’t just contained to seeing things either, nor would it stop at the traditional five senses.
+My hallucinations weren’t just contained to seeing things either, nor would they stop at the traditional five senses.
 It would be a full-on onslaught of hallucinations, whereby my sense of temperature, moisture (wetness perception), etc. would also be affected.

 If you’ve read my previous article, you’ll already be aware of how my bodily sensations aren’t processed as they should be by my brain, causing sensory hallucinations.
 This is why that happens.

 My anxiety was so bad that I couldn’t sleep, through fear of wetting the bed.
-I’d constantly be going to the toilet throughout the night to try and drain every drop of moisture out of my body.
+I’d constantly be going to the toilet throughout the night to try to drain every drop of moisture out of my body.

 However, the problem with not getting any sleep is that it will eventually cause hallucinations, which would then trigger a shitstorm of anxiety-induced psychosis.
-I was living in hell, I couldn’t leave the house without being drunk.
+I was living in hell.
+I couldn’t leave the house without being drunk.
 I was suffering constantly from hallucinations, surviving on an hour of sleep a day if I was lucky.
 It was a struggle to keep myself together.

 A psychedelic swirly multi-coloured picture to represent hallucinations and tripping